mtabebe/Adaptive-Storage-Tiresias-and-Proteus/docs/Running.md

 # Cracking

-The experiments with cracking can be run by running the cracking [driver](all-code/drivers/cracker.cpp).
-Changing the
+The experiments with cracking can be run by running the cracking [driver](../all-code/drivers/cracker.cpp), after building the source code.

+Changing the gflags passed to the driver changes the experimental setup.
+For example, to run an experiment with only the SPAR predictor, run: `./cracker --scrack_do_prediction --scrack_eqp_type=SPAR`

 ## Notes